 - Then you put $5,000 in a new nondeductible IRA.

 - You have a ratio of 9:1 of taxable to non-taxable money.

 - When you convert the $5,000 nondeductible IRA to a Roth, you will actually owe taxes of $4,500.
-That’s because 90 percent of your available IRA funds has never been taxed.
+That’s because 90% of your available IRA funds have never been taxed.